stacks-network/sbtc-docs/src/nakamoto-signer-developer-guide.md

 Accessible Bitcoin node - A Bitcoin node used for transaction monitoring and broadcasting.

-A Stacks Address - Identify your address as a Signer
+A Stacks Private Key - Identify your address as a Signer

 ## Installing